 The two testicular components are interrelated, and both require an intact hypothalamic-pituitary axis for initiation and maintenance of their function.
 In addition, accessory genital structures (including the epidydimi) are required for the functional maturation and transport of spermatozoa.
 Thus, disorders of the testes, hypothalamus, pituitary, or accessory structures may result in abnormalities of androgen or gamete production, infertility, or a combination of these problems.

 Male genital system.
 A. The testis and the epididymis are in different scales from the other parts of the reproductive system.
 Observe the communication between the testicular lobules.
 B. Structural organization of the human seminiferous tubule and interstitial tissue.
 This figure does not show the lymphatic vessels frequently found in the connective tissue.
 (A and B reproduced with permission from Junqueira LC, Carneiro J, Kelley RO.
 Basic Histology.
 9th ed.
 New York: McGraw-Hill Education; 1999.)
 C. Section of human testis.
 (C reproduced with permission from Ganong WF.
 Review of Medical Physiology.
 20th ed.
 New York: McGraw-Hill Education; 2001.)

 The adult testis is a prolate spheroid with a normal volume that ranges from 15 to 30 cc.
 The mean volume is about 20 cc.
 The average length measures 3.5 to 5.5 cm, and the average width is 2.0 to 3.0 cm.
-The testes are located within the scrotum, which not only serves as a protective envelope but also helps to maintain the testicular temperature approximately 2°C below the ...
+The testes are located within the scrotum, which not only serves as a protective envelope but also helps to maintain the testicular temperature approximately ...